2023년 9월 고2 모의고사 변형 (18-30번)

 As ____ result, they are very sensitive to caffeine’s effects.

-One cup of tea or coffee in the morning will last much of the day, and should they have a second cup, even early in the afternoon, they will find it difficult to fall asleep in the ____
+One cup of tea or coffee in the morning will last much of the day, and should they have a second cup, even early in ____ afternoon, they will find it difficult to fall asleep in the evening.

-____ also alters the speed of caffeine clearance: the older we are, the longer it takes our brain and body to remove caffeine, and thus the more sensitive we become in later life to caffeine’s sleepdisrupting influence.
+Aging also alters ____ speed of caffeine clearance: the older we are, the longer it takes our brain and body to remove caffeine, and thus the more sensitive we become in later life to caffeine’s sleepdisrupting influence.

 2024년 9월 고2 모의고사 변형 (18-30번)